Who can participate in the Little Listeners Project?

 Will I be with my child during the study?

 You and your child will be together during all of the movies and play-based activities.
-It is often easier for our parents to complete the parent interview while their toddler plays in a separate room, so additional staff will be available to care for your child at that time.
-During the interview, you will be able to see your child in the room next to you, through a two-way mirror, and you are always welcome to attend to your child's needs when they arise.
+It is often easier for our parents of the children with suspected ASD to complete the diagnostic parent interview while their toddler plays in a separate room, so additional staff will be available to care for your child at that time.
+During the diagnostic interview, you will be able to see your child in the room next to you, through a two-way mirror, and you are always welcome to attend to your child's needs when they arise.

 How will the findings from the study be used?